 The Cayman Islands' USD $500 million master planned development to create 1 million square feet of office space for global knowledge-based businesses

-Cayman Enterprise City, Grand Cayman, Cayman Islands (30 November 2018) – Construction has begun on a major development project that will put the Cayman Islands at the forefront of the global technology-driven business world.
+George Town, Grand Cayman, Cayman Islands (30 November 2018) – Construction has begun on a major development project that will put the Cayman Islands at the forefront of the global technology-driven business world.
 Cayman Enterprise City (CEC), an award-winning free zone development project focused on attracting global businesses to set up a physical presence in the Cayman Islands, officially broke ground on the first phase of its 53-acre mixed use development on 28 November 2018.
 The CEC development site is centrally located five minutes from the newly expanded Owen Roberts International Airport in Grand Cayman.
 CEC’s investment in the first phase of construction is estimated to be in the range of USD $38 million.

 The 25-year, USD $500 million development project will create approximately one million square-feet of world-class office space, residential areas, restaurants, and amenities which will create a variety of new job opportunities for Caymanians and help to further diversify Cayman’s economy.
 The new urban campus will provide a purpose-built hub for digital businesses across a variety of sectors including fintech, blockchain, biotech research, envirotech, media, digital marketing, amongst others.